AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

     aio api-mesh:create mesh.json
     ```

-1. If you have not selected already [selected a project and workspace manually](#select-a-project-or-workspace), select the organization, project, and workspace that you want to create the mesh in.
+1. If you have not already [selected a project and workspace manually](#select-a-project-or-workspace), choose the organization, project, and workspace that you want to create the mesh in.
 If you do not have a project, see [Create a project](#create-a-project).

   You will also need to indicate if you want to automatically select the specified organization and workspace in the future.
 If you answer **Yes** to either of these prompts and you want to select an organization or workspace other than the cached organization and workspace.
 You can use the `-i` or `-ignoreCache` flag to clear the cache and allow you to select another organization and workspace.
 You can also manually [modify the selected project or workspace](#modify-projects-and-workspaces).